 Glycerin in Winemaking

 I first started using glycerin decades ago when making liqueurs from extracts — it was a less expensive way of making good liqueurs.
-In a blender put 1 bottle of extract (1-2 oz), liquor (typically vodka or brandy, depending on type of extract), sugar syrup, and 1 oz glycerin.
+In a blender put 1 bottle of extract (1 to 2 oz), liquor (typically vodka or brandy, depending on type of extract), sugar syrup, and 1 oz glycerin.
 Blend to mix, and I had 1 quart (or liter) liqueur.

 I made liqueurs without glycerin, but all tasted thin.
 The flavor and aroma were there, but adding glycerin perked the liqueurs a lot, with more mouthfeel (sensation on the tongue), and in general smoother.